Michael Lorenzen: Colorado Rockies

+On January 15, 2026, Lorenzen signed a one-year, $8 million contract with the Colorado Rockies that included a $9 million club option for the 2027 season.
+He made 26 appearances (including 25 starts) for Colorado, but struggled to a 3–11 record and 7.08 ERA with 82 strikeouts across 115 2/3 innings pitched.
+Lorenzen was designated for assignment by the Rockies on August 17.
+On August 19, the Rockies released Lorenzen.

+Toronto Blue Jays

+On August 27, 2026, Lorenzen signed a major league contract with the Toronto Blue Jays.
+In 6 appearances out of the bullpen, he recorded a 8.49 ERA with 8 strikeouts across 11 2/3 innings pitched.
+On September 18, Lorenzen was designated for assignment by the Blue Jays.
+Lorenzen elected free agency on September 21st.

 Personal life

 Lorenzen has three older brothers: Jonathan, Matthew, and Anthony.
 Jonathan played two seasons in the Los Angeles Dodgers organization, and Matthew played college baseball at Cypress and Fullerton Colleges.

 Both of Lorenzen's parents struggled with drugs and alcohol and frequently fought, with Lorenzen stating that police would show up at his house "almost every single weekend."
 Lorenzen began experimenting with drugs and alcohol in eighth grade, but stopped when he was 17 after a man read him the Gospel.
 He is now a devout Christian.
 He has Bible verses and references tattooed on both arms.

 Lorenzen's father died in August 2016.
 In his first game back from the bereavement list on August 19, 2016, he hit his first career home run and dedicated it to his father.

 Lorenzen and his wife, Cassi, married in November 2016.
 They have a daughter, named June, born in 2023.